Cosmian/kms/documentation/docs/index.md

 The KMS server supports user tagging of objects to facilitate their management.
 Specify as many user tags as needed when creating and importing objects.

-In addition, the user server will automatically add a system tag based on the object type:
+In addition, the KMS server will automatically add a system tag based on the object type:

 - `_sk`: for a private key
 - `_pk`: for a public key